Agent fees, amortisation and the 70% trap: how transfer window decisions drive UEFA financial sustainability risk

 4

-For each acquisition under negotiation, model the SCR impact: annual amortisation (transfer fee divided by contract length), full-year wages, and agent fees.
+For each acquisition under negotiation, model the SCR impact by relevant period: amortisation from the date the registration is acquired, wages from the date of registration, and agent/intermediary/connected-party costs according to their correct accounting treatment.
 Confirm the ratio remains below the applicable threshold after the deal.

 5